 Unfortunately for the students, however, their record was short-lived.

-They were one-upped by Lego Budapest who constructed a tower in 2014 which stood just a fraction higher at 114 feet (34.7 meters).
+They were one-upped by Lego Budapest, which constructed a tower in 2014 which stood just a fraction higher at 114 feet (34.7 meters).

 Delaware was once home to the king of reggae, Bob Marley.